 Our primary foreign currency exchange risk relates to movements in rates between the U.S. dollar, Sterling and the Euro.
-At May 31, 2005, we had cash denominated in non-U.S. dollar denominated currencies.
-In order to reduce the foreign currency exchange risk during the year, we entered into certain derivative instruments to reduce our exposure to adverse changes in exchange rates.
-These financial instruments comprised of a series of foreign exchange forward contracts all of which were settled during the 2005 fiscal year.
-At May 31, 2005, we held no foreign exchange forward contracts.
+At December 31, 2005, we had cash denominated in non-U.S. dollar denominated currencies.
+In order to reduce the foreign currency exchange risk, we enter into certain derivative instruments to reduce our exposure to adverse changes in exchange rates.
+These financial instruments comprise of a series of foreign exchange forward contracts all of which were settled during the 2005 transition period.
+At December 31, 2005, we held no foreign exchange forward contracts.

 Quantitative disclosure of Market Risk.
 The analysis below presents the sensitivity of the market value, or fair value of our financial instruments to selected changes in market rates and prices.
 The changes chosen represent our view of changes that are reasonable over a one year period.
-The estimated fair value of the foreign exchange forward contracts is based on quotations from independent third party financial institutions.